ugurdogrusoz/visuall/doc/UG.md

 - **Graph range**, on the other hand, is a constant proportion of the stats range and determines what gets displayed in the graph drawing canvas.

-In below example, three different statistics were configured and is collected for the current graph.
+In below example, three different statistics were configured and are collected for the current graph.

 <p align="center">
     <img src="image/timebar-parts.png" width="800"/>
 </p>

 ### Unit time
 Depending on the length of the stats range, we determine a *unit time* (e.g. hour or month) and display the time and the corresponding statistics in increments of that unit time.
 For instance, if the stats range is March 1, 2019 11am to March 2, 2019, 2pm then the unit time is hours by default.
-However, if the user zooms in to see more refined situation, then the unit would be gradually adjusted to be first minutes, and then seconds if needed.
+However, if the user zooms in to see a more refined situation, then the unit would be gradually adjusted to be first minutes, and then seconds if needed.
 Options for unit time could be as follows: *century*, *decade*, *year*, *quarter* (3 months), *month*, *week*, *day*, *hour*, *minute*, *second*, and *millisecond*.
 The unit time is also to be used to collect statistics during the current stats range displayed as line and bar charts.
 Notice that a unit time is to include the beginning of that unit but exclude the end of that unit time.
 For instance, if the unit time is a year, then each year is to be formed as [12:00:00AM in 1/1/1980,12:00:00AM in 1/1/1981), [12:00:00AM in 1/1/1981, 12:00:00AM in 1/1/1982), and so on.

 In the above example current unit time is a year.
 Hence, each stat to be shown (# of nodes, edges, and nodes + edges) is calculated and displayed for each year.